mendixlabs/mendix-math-module/README.md

 - **ConvertIntToBaseString** - Do you need to represent an Integer (base10) into another form, for example Octal (base8) or Hex (base16)?

+### Validation

+- **ValidateComplexExpression** - If you are saving a complex expression, for example for later use, you might want to validate this beforehand.
+Also, over association you can find the used arguments for this expression.

 ## Syntax

 The expressions and functions you write can use a whole range of built-in functions and constants.
 These can be found at [https://github.com/mariuszgromada/MathParser.org-mXparser#built-in-tokens](https://github.com/mariuszgromada/MathParser.org-mXparser#built-in-tokens)